nhn/socket.io-client-unity3d/README.md

 ## Roadmap

-* At NHN Entertainment, we service Real-time Channel ServiceMultiplayer (a.k.a.
-RTCS) developed by NHNEnt Blackpick.
+* At NHN Entertainment, we service Real-Time Communication System (a.k.a.
+RTCS) developed by NHN Entertainment.
 * So, We will try to improve performance and convenience according to this roadmap.

 ### Milestones